bossjl/readlandisgyr_e230/README.md

 Part 1 - Volkszaehler:
   Install the Volkszaehler frontent and middleware on a distinct server or on the raspberry Part 2 - Raspberry
+  The USB IR interface should be detected as a tty device.
+  Sadly, the vzlogger part, which should normally read the OBIS data from the Energy Meter does not understand the Landis & Gyr OBIS Dialect, so i had the write my own reader.
+  It's the file called readlandis.sh i this repo, the bash file also contains descriptive comments.